syncfusion-content/windowsforms-docs/WindowsForms/Edit/Text-Visualization.md

-_Figure_ _33: AutoFormatting support for code in Edit Control

-> Note: The_ AutoIndentMode _property for the Edit Control should be set to Smart for this purpose.
+N> The_ AutoIndentMode _property for the Edit Control should be set to Smart for this purpose.